MatrixMike/microbit-samples/README.md

 The DAL also contains a number of compile time options can be modified.
 A full list and explanation can be found in our [documentation](http://lancaster-university.github.io/microbit-docs/advanced/#compile-time-options-with-microbitconfigh).

-Alternately, `yotta` can be used to configure the dal regardless of module/folder structure, through providing a `config.json` in this directory.
+Alternately, `yotta` can be used to configure the DAL regardless of module/folder structure, through providing a `config.json` in this directory.

 Here is an example of `config.json` with all available options configured: